Working with God

 The results we get will be in proportion to our faith, not because our faith produces the results, but because stronger faith gives God more room to work.
 Our decision to act allows God to produce the needed results.
 Faith motivates us to act outside our comfort zone, or reach for an impossible goal, or position ourselves for extraordinary results, and this opens the door wider for God to do his supernatural work.
 The more we stretch, the more he acts like God.
 The more we depend on him, the more faithful he proves himself to be.

 God will do far more than we can ask or imagine because of his power that works in us (Eph.
 3:20).
 That power is the Holy Spirit’s, not ours, but he uses it in proportion to our faith.
 Jesus rebuked his disciples several times about their lack or “littleness” of faith and we often suffer from the same problem.
 Sometimes, however, our faith seems strong but we’re unclear about God’s will or timing and we step out in presumption rather than faith.
-If his power is not producing results through us, it’s time to reevaluate; maybe we’re the obstacle.
+If his power isn’t producing results through us, it’s time to reevaluate; maybe we’re the obstacle.

 Everyone enters God’s kingdom with a childlike simplicity, dependent on both his direct and indirect care through other believers.
 As new believers, we were incompetent in spiritual matters and gradually had to learn the basics.
 Jesus repeatedly said the greatest in God’s kingdom is like a little child.
 So as we grow spiritually, we’re to have a childlike dependency on God even as we develop our relationship with him and learn to function in his kingdom.
 Being childlike involves trusting God implicitly, accepting whatever he gives us and believing everything he says.
 We’re to keep those qualities as we grow.

 The New Testament emphasizes that we should consider ourselves as God’s servants, which focuses on discovering and doing his will.
 This is totally appropriate because we’re to have an attitude of humble service to God.
-The church stresses the importance of agape-love, yet agape cannot exist without humility.
+The church stresses the importance of agape-love, yet agape can’t exist without humility.
 We can’t overemphasize the importance of humility.

 We must nurture the qualities of humility, childlike trust and a servant’s heart, and doing so requires conscious effort.
 As we develop these qualities, God is free to entrust us with increasing responsibility and authority.